pintub/dataStructure-algo/DP.md

   - Start with recursion.
 Write recursion-method signature + Base condition + equations based on different choices(example whether to include or exclude number in 01-knapsack)
   - Switch quickly to using memo, tabulation, space-optimization
 - `Input & Base Condition Trick`
   - DP problems GRID or array, we generally use 1-indexing .
 If n-array input, root node of recursion will be dp(n) .
-Note, we are going from right of Array to left
+Note, we are going from right to left
   - Base condition Trick Vs Graph Recursion
     - In graph, we use complete self-servicing recursion.
 If -ve index comes ,handle than in next recursion call.
     - In DP memo[] objects using [0..n], so suppress -ve indexes in parent call itself rather handling in child call.
 Base if we have recursions for n=0 till n=n, and memo table is also of size (n+1), it doesn't contains -ve numbers